my-private-apps/hascal/BUILD.md

 ```
 - python v3.8 or higher
 - pyinstaller
-- a build of tcc compiler # see : https://bellard.org/tcc/
+- a build of dmd compiler # see : https://dlang.org/
 ```

 ## Install Pyinstaller